Upanisad- 13 main parts of Vedas

-The Aranakas and the Upanisad are based on rituals while some sections of Upanisad deal with the intellectual and philosophical matters.
+The Aranakas and the Upanisad are based on rituals while some sections of it deal with the intellectual and philosophical matters.
 The Upanisads are also stated as “the fourth and final chapters of Vedas” and reflects the highest purpose of Vedas.
 These Vedas have different parts.
 There are 13 main parts of Vedas which are termed as the Upanisad or the Vedanta.
-They are as follows:
+They are as follows

-Rig Veda: Rig Vada has three main Upanisad:- Aitareya, and Kaushitaki.
+Rig Vada has three main Upanisad:- Aitareya, and Kaushitaki.
 Rig Veda has 1028 hymns and 10600 verses, organized into ten books, called Mandalas.
 The hymns are devoted to deities and have discussed cosmology.
 The origin of the Universe and Nature of God, the importance of Charity, and other metaphysical issues are the main interpretation of this text.

 The original language of the Upanisad is Sanskrit, containing the central philosophical ideas and concepts of Hinduism.
 Some of the concepts are shares with Buddhism, Jainism, and Sikhism.
-The Upanisad has a key role in the progress of spiritual ideas, making amendment from Vedic style into new ideas and concept.
+It has a key role in the progress of spiritual ideas, making amendment from Vedic style into new ideas and concept.
 The concept of enlightenment, ultimate truth (Brahma), supreme-soul (paramatma), soul (Atma, the self), karma and yoga, a theory of Karma, worldly existence, purusha (person), prakriti (nature), physical and metaphysical issues etc. are the main theory of it.

-It has raised philosophical debates and questions by revealing different factors of attaining knowledge, including synthesis, analysis, comparison, deduction, introspection, retrospection etc. Among six Hindu Darshanas- Nyaya, Vaisesika, Mimamsa, Vedanta (Upanisad), Samkhya and Yoga; first four do not follow chronology above but they all matter all the vedic Upanisads as Sruti (a timeless revealed knowledge).
+It has raised philosophical debates and questions by revealing different factors of attaining knowledge, including synthesis, analysis, comparison, deduction, introspection, retrospection etc. Among six Hindu Darshanas- Nyaya, Vaisesika, Mimamsa, Vedanta, Samkhya and Yoga; first four do not follow chronology above but they all matter all the vedic Upanisads as Sruti (a timeless revealed knowledge).
 Rest of the two Darshana Sankhya and Yoga are normally regarded as supporting the vedas.

-The fundamental Uanishad were inscribed from about 900 to 300 BCE.
-The inscription of other different minor Upanishad continued.
+The fundamental Upanishads were inscribed from about 900 to 300 BCE.
+The inscription of other different minor continued.
 It has been found that hundreds of other texts with the name ‘Upanisad’.
 Although test denoted as ‘Upanisad’ have been continued to compose up till the present time, the majority of the texts were composed between the 2nd and 15th centuries.
 Scholars have set these books in different groups corresponding to common themes, such as Saiva Upanisad ( Upanisad on Lord Shiva), Yoga Upanisad, Vaisnava Upanisad (Upanisad on God Vishnu), Samnyasa Upanisad (Upanisad on renunciation) etc.

 A well-known teaching has been found in Chandogya Upanishad.
-A character, Udayakala Aruni, explains to his son Svetaketu that one can know Universal material substance from a particular stuff.
+A character, Udayakala Aruni, explains to his son Svetaketu that one can know Universal material substance from particular stuff.
 For example- by means of something made up of clay, one can know clay entirely; by means of an ornament made from gold, one can know the gold; by means of a needle; one can know iron etc

-.
 Objects are not created from anything but transform from one matter to another.
 Creation is influenced from ‘Satkaaryavaada’ theory which means the theory of cause and effects.
 Udayakala continued his explanation comparing a series of conclusion with experimentally observable natural process to reveal that the self is a metaphysical schema present in all living beings.

 The self is both tenor that connects the part with the Absolute and the eternal that remains static even while taking different forms or shapes.
 In this way, Udayakal explains about the self to his son as a life force that animates all creatures.
 Thus, the various subject matters have been discussed in Upanishad.